Franco T.,

 Let’s talk about something no one really wants to admit out loud.

-Remember when your network had real boundaries?
-When you could still show where "inside" ended and "outside" began?
+Remember when your network still had real boundaries?
+When you could point to where "inside" ended and "outside" began?
 Yeah... those days are over.

-And yet... somehow we still treat network access like it’s 2005.
+And yet... somehow we still treat network access as if it were 2005.

-Here's what actually happens in most of the security breaches we've investigated: someone gets compromised (phishing email, weak password, whatever), and suddenly the attacker has a foot in the door.
-And because everything within the network trusts everything else within the network, they just... move around freely.
+Here is what actually happens in most breaches we have investigated: someone gets compromised (phishing email, weak password, whatever), and suddenly the attacker has a foot in the door.
+And because everything inside the network trusts everything else inside the network, they simply move around... freely.
 Read data.
 Access systems.
-Basically, have a field day.
+Basically have a field day.

 In recent years, we have helped clients transition to what we call a continuous verification model.
 The core principle?
-Stop assuming that anything is secure just because it is "within" your network.
+Stop assuming that anything is safe just because it is "inside" your network.

 Instead, verify everything.
 Every time.
 Every request.

 Sounds paranoid?
 Maybe.
-But here’s the thing – treating your network as potentially hostile isn’t paranoia when breaches happen at the scale we’re seeing.
-It's just... realistic risk management.
+But here is the thing—treating your network as potentially hostile is not paranoia when breaches are happening at the scale we are seeing.
+It is simply... realistic risk management.

-We are essentially turning the entire security model on its head.
-Instead of "you're in, so you're trusted," it's "prove you should have access, right now, for this specific thing."
+We are essentially turning the entire security model upside down.
+Instead of "you are in, so you are trusted," it is "prove that you should have access, right now, for this specific thing."

 Seven strategic changes that actually work

-We have distilled what we see into seven strategic changes organizations need to make.
-These aren’t just theoretical concepts – we are implementing these right now with clients, and they are making a real difference.
+We have distilled what we are seeing into seven strategic changes organizations need to make.
+These are not just theoretical concepts—we are implementing them with clients right now, and they are making a real difference.

 1. Map everything (yes, everything)

-This is where almost everyone wants to skip ahead.
-Don't do it.
+This is where almost everyone wants to jump ahead.
+Don’t.

 Before you can protect anything, you need to know what you actually have.
-We're talking about a complete inventory: every user, every device, every application, every data store.
-Where do your sensitive data actually reside?
+We are talking about a complete inventory: every user, every device, every application, every data store.
+Where is your sensitive data actually located?
 Which systems are business-critical?
-Which legacy applications are lurking in corners nobody wants to talk about?
+Which legacy applications are lurking in corners no one wants to talk about?

-We recently did this exercise with a client who "really knew their environment well."
-It turned out they had 23 shadow IT applications they didn't even know existed.
-Each a potential risk.
+We recently did this exercise with a client who "knew their environment really well."
+It turned out they had 23 shadow IT applications they did not even know existed.
+Every single one a potential risk.

-You can't secure what you don’t know.
+You cannot secure what you do not know.
 Period.

 2. Make identity your new perimeter